Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Okinawa — beautiful beaches and Ryukyu culture

-• Ishigaki & Miyako Islands: Renowned for their crystal-clear waters and some of the most beautiful white-sand beaches in Japan.
+• Ishigaki Island and Miyako Island: Known for crystal-clear waters and beautiful beaches

 Transportation in Japan